 In the example above, the worker02 node would have 4 times more CPU and double RAM compared to the other worker node.

-The different variables you can use are as described in Table 4 below.
-They are all mandatory unless if specified otherwise.
+The different variables you can use are described in Table 4 below.
+They are all mandatory unless specified otherwise.